maxloopinmok/weekly-report/29 - 2024 Monday November 4 to Sunday November 10.md

     - https://www.youtube.com/watch?v=uoSvRujYDSk

 ### Thursday (November 7) (slept after 11pm)
-- I briefly read parts of today Wednesday's Straits Times and Business Times, and compiled them.
+- I briefly read parts of today Thursday's Straits Times and Business Times, and compiled them.
 - I read parts of this week's compiled Straits Times and Business Times.
 - I see doctor at Pasir Ris Polyclinic about last week's blood test results, my ADHD symptoms, and use of nasal spray.
 - I watched today's news on Channel 5 and CNA, Talking Point and Insight.